jacob-ian/firebase-functions-exporter/README.md

         exports = exportFunctions()
         ```
+4. Deploy to Firebase Functions:
+   `firebase deploy --only functions`.

 ## Notes
-1. If using default exports, the function will take the name of the file, i.e. the name of a default exported function in the file `onUserCreate.function.ts` will be `onUserCreate`.
+- If using default exports, the function will take the name of the file, i.e. the name of a default exported function in the file `onUserCreate.function.ts` will be `onUserCreate`.
-2. Deploying to Firebase Functions will fail if two or more functions have the same name.
+- Deploying to Firebase Functions will fail if two or more functions have the same name.

 ## Licence
 MIT